Using tools with OpenAI chat models were pretty simple since it supported function calling. We could just bind

 Ollama

-running or replace the ollama chat model with OpenAI one.npm install
+running or replace the ollama chat model with OpenAI one. - Install the dependencies

 "start:graph": "npx tsx ollama-tool-graph.ts ", "start:tool": "npx tsx ollama-tools.ts"